appsmithorg/appsmith-docs/website/docs/connect-data/reference/databricks.md

 The UserAgent tag identifies the client making a request, aiding in tracking and customization based on the environment.
 By default, the UserAgent tag is set as `Appsmith`, persisting even when not explicitly specified.

-This information is useful for analytics and server-side customization.
+This is a recommended practice by Databricks, and the user agent tag would appear in the audit logs on Databricks for all queries executed from Appsmith Databricks datasources.

 </dd>